 Some factors that insulated me from big sacrifices:

 Sometimes an extreme drive takes people to bad places.
-I remember Caroline Ellison writing publicly a few years ago about sacrifices outside of donations — I suspect she was thinking of leisure, family life, and the health toll startups can take on staff who forgo sleep and other basic needs.
+Caroline Ellison wrote a few years ago about sacrifices outside of donations — I suspect she was thinking of leisure, family life, and the health toll startups can take on staff who forgo sleep and other basic needs.
 This obviously wasn’t the only factor in the disastrous decisions made by FTX leadership, but it does seem to me like it might have contributed.

 Habits and commitment mechanisms